Chromospheric Dynamics and Heating

-The chromosphere is the mysterious interface where the solar temperature inexplicably rises from 6,000 degrees to millions of degrees.
+The chromosphere is the mysterious interface where the solar temperature inexplicably rises from 4,000 degrees to tens thousand degrees.
 It is a highly dynamic and violent environment.
-EST is specifically optimized to measure the elusive magnetic fields in this layer, which holds the key to the coronal heating problem.
+EST is specifically optimized to measure the elusive magnetic fields in this layer, which holds the key to the chromospheric and coronal heating problem.

 Key Objectives: